EngieLabCrigen/GearboxFilterFoulingDectector/README.md

 ## Usage

 Each endpoint is designed to address specific needs related to wind farm and turbine management.
 For detailed usage instructions and parameter requirements, refer to the yaml documentation.
+For better clarity, you can copy the content of the YAML file into https://editor.swagger.io/.

 ---